 Submit in NursingCAS a goal statement between 500 - 750 words.

 Submit references in NursingCAS.
-A minimum of one, or up to six references, from individuals who can attest to your academic and professional skills.
+A minimum of three, or up to six references, from individuals who can attest to your academic and professional skills.
 You will enter contact information for your recommenders during the application process.
 Be sure to inform those individuals of the submission deadline.